envisioning/vocab/vocab/loss-optimization.md

 ---
 category: CORE, MATH
+generality:
+- 0.95
+- 0.925
+- 0.9
+- 0.89
+- 0.86
+- 0.85
+- 0.83
 slug: loss-optimization
 summary: Process of adjusting a model's parameters to minimize the difference between the predicted outputs and the actual outputs, measured by a loss function.
 title: Loss Optimization
 ---